angeldothycodes/SC-900-JOURNEY/Ep36-Microsoft Intune.md

 **2. Manage security baselines**

-Intune includes security baselines for Windows devices and a growing list of applications including Microsoft Edge, Defender for Endpoint which is known as Microsoft Defender Advanced Threat Protection
+Intune includes security baselines for Windows devices and a growing list of applications including Microsoft Edge, Defender for Endpoint which is known as Microsoft Defender Advanced Threat Protection and more.

+**3. Use policies to manage device security**

+Each endpoint security policy focuses on aspects of device security like antivirus, disk encryption, firewalls, and area such as endpoint detection and response, and attack surface reduction

+**4. Use device compliance policy**

+To use device compliance policy to establish the conditions by which devices and users are allowed to access the corporate network and company resources.

+**5. Configure conditional access**

+Intune can also be integrated with Azure Active Directory Conditonal Access policies to enforce compliance policies.
+Intune passes the result of your device compliance policy to Azure Active Directory which then uses conditional access policies to enforce which devices and apps can access your corporate resources.

+**6. Integration with Microsoft Defender for Endpoint**

+Intune can be integrated with your Microsoft Defender for endpoint.
+This will give you mobile threat defense solution.

+**7. Role-based access control with Microsoft Intune**

+RBAC helps manage who has access to organizational resources and what do they do with them

+**Intune also allows people in your organization to use their personal devices for school or work.
+Intune helps make sure your organziation data stays protected and can isolate it from personal data on personal devices.**